As an Amazon Associate I earn from qualifying purchases.

 - Temperature

 Temperature is the most critical factor for ripening.
-The warmer the temperature is, the quicker the fruit starts to ripen.
+The warmer temperatures in summertime quickly ripen the fruit.
 That’s why you might walk outside the day after a scorching day and find a new red tomato that was green yesterday.

 The difference that temperature makes is enormous.
 If the temperature is 50-60℉, it takes three to four weeks to ripen a tomato.
-When you increase the temperature to 70℉, it takes two weeks to mature.
+When you increase the temperature to 70℉, it only takes a couple of weeks for them to mature.

 - Ethylene